wangtuo2002/wangtuo2002.github.io/_pages/materials.md

 ## Functional Analysis
 ### Book Recommendations
+- Garling, David JH. *Analysis on Polish spaces and an introduction to optimal transportation*.
+Vol. 89.
+Cambridge University Press, 2018.
 - Bobrowski, Adam. *Functional analysis for probability and stochastic processes: an introduction*.
 Cambridge University Press, 2005.